iese-bad/Fireside-chats/README.md

 This repo contains the slides of the talks of the Fireside Chats series.

-1. Miguel Angel Canela (2018-04-12), *The Platform Revolution*.
+1. Miguel Angel Canela (IESE), *The Platform Revolution*, 2018-04-12.

-2. Llorenç Mitjavila (2018-05-14), *Putting Artificial Intelligence to Work*.
+2. Llorenç Mitjavila (Boston Consulting Club), *Putting Artificial Intelligence to Work*, 2018-05-14.